PACIFIC: Can LLMs Discern the Traits Influencing Your Preferences? Evaluating Personality-Driven Preference Alignment in LLMs: PACIFIC Dataset

-For Neuroticism (N), the Mirroring Strategy is psychometrically flawed.
-A user with High Neuroticism (anxiety-prone) does not seek ``High Neuroticism'' experiences (risk/stress); rather, they seek \textbf{\textit{Safety}} \cite{tamir2005don, hirsh2012personalized}.
-Therefore, we apply a Compensatory Strategy based on the ``Safety vs. Efficiency'' trade-off.
-High-N users view preferences as a defensive mechanism, prioritizing ``Psychological Cushioning'' (guarantees, predictability) to mitigate anxiety.
+\paragraph{The Compensatory Strategy (N)} For Neuroticism (N), the Mirroring Strategy is psychometrically flawed.
+A user with High Neuroticism (anxiety-prone) does not seek ``High Neuroticism'' experiences (risk/stress); rather, they seek \textbf{\textit{Safety}} \citep{tamir2005don, hirsh2012personalized}.
+Therefore, we apply a Compensatory Strategy based on the Safety vs. Efficiency trade-off.
+High-N users view preferences as a defensive mechanism, prioritizing \textit{Psychological Cushioning} (guarantees, predictability) to mitigate anxiety.
 Conversely, Low-N users possess high emotional resilience and capacity for stress.
-They are outcome-oriented and prioritize efficiency over comfort, often perceiving unrequested safety buffers as ``coddling.''
+They are outcome-oriented and prioritize efficiency over comfort, often perceiving unrequested safety buffers as \textit{coddling}.
 For Example, consider a traveler choosing a flight connection.
 A Low Neuroticism user would prefer a tight 45-minute layover because it maximizes efficiency, accepting the risk of rushing as a calculated trade-off.
 In contrast, a recommendation emphasizing a ``safe'' 3-hour layover would violate their preference for efficiency.
 Conversely, a High Neuroticism user would prioritize the longer layover for the peace of mind it provides.

-\textbf{Scoring Criteria for N:} To operationalize this, we defined the annotation scale for Neuroticism based on the provision of \textit{Safety vs. Efficiency}: \begin{itemize}[nosep, leftmargin=*] \item \textit{Score 1-3 (High Efficiency / High Risk):} The preference prioritizes performance, efficiency, brutal truths, and high stakes.
-(Target: Low-N Users). \item \textit{Score 4 (Neutral)}: A balance between safety and performance. \item \textit{Score 5-7 (High Safety / High Comfort):} The preference prioritizes guarantees, emotional regulation, and risk avoidance.
-(Target: High-N Users). \end{itemize}
+Scoring Criteria for N can be found in Appendix \ref{app:criteria}.